glblackburn/react2shell-server/DEVELOPMENT_NARRATIVE.md

 27. **Documentation With Examples:** Comprehensive documentation with example output helps users understand tool behavior and troubleshoot issues.

+28. **Automatic Dependency Resolution:** Embedding dependency installation in prerequisite chains provides better user experience than manual setup steps.

+29. **Shell Context Isolation:** Each Makefile recipe runs in a new shell context - environment variables and sourced scripts don't persist between recipes.

+30. **Non-Interactive Shell Limitations:** Tools installed via package managers may not be in PATH in non-interactive SSH sessions - always check standard installation locations.

+31. **Makefile Function Syntax:** Comments in Makefile function definitions can cause shell syntax errors when functions are called with output redirection - use shell comments instead.

+32. **Debugging on Remote Systems:** Comprehensive logging to version-specific files is essential for diagnosing issues on remote systems where interactive debugging isn't possible.

+33. **Version Compatibility First:** When debugging version-specific failures, always check version requirements first.
+The Next.js 16.0.6 debugging experience demonstrates how much time can be wasted when the root cause (Node.js version incompatibility) is not identified immediately.

+34. **Read Logs for Error Messages:** Error messages in logs often contain the exact solution - in this case, Next.js clearly stated it required Node.js >= 20.9.0, but this was missed during initial debugging.

 ## Phase 10: DRY Refactoring and Code Quality Improvements

 **Timeline:** 2025-12-08 08:16 - 2025-12-08 08:54